 Everything about Arcanus/Alex is this.
 Expect strong divisions for discussing about this character.

-Combined with Internet Backdraft, just any mention about this game's difficulty in Golden Sun forums will generate a lot of heat within the fans.
-Even when there are some parts that are legitimately difficult.
+Just any mention about this game's difficulty in Golden Sun forums will generate a lot of heat within the fans.
+Even when there are some parts that are legitimately difficult (especially in the beginning and at the very end) and the unexpected points of no return makes many players miss a lot of Djinn, summon tablets and equipments, further adding the stress.

 Crosses the Line Twice: It is the perfect time to test out your kids' knowledge of Psynergy when your best friend's son is in danger of dying.
 Sure, let's drag the kids along through the deadly forest, and keep making them do all the work despite how dangerous this could get!
 Also who cares if you didn't actually have anything to do with breaking the glider, get out of the house and don't come back until you can fix it.
 Adventures build character!
 Lampshaded thoroughly by Garet, Karis, and Matthew himself, none of whom think Isaac has hit the second line yet...
 Of course, depending on your decisions, Matthew has no qualms with it whatsoever.